BioOlympiad Initiative USA–China · operated by ASDAN 中文站 · Contact

 Part 3: Recommended Books for USABO Preparation

-1. Biology of Plants by Raven
+Biology of Plants by Raven

-This book explains the fundamental concepts of plant physiology, including plant cell structure, metabolism, energy transformation, and plant growth.
+Explains fundamental concepts of plant physiology, including plant cell structure, metabolism, energy transformation, and plant growth.

-Part 4: USABO Preparation Strategy
+Part 4: USABO Preparation Strategy for 2027

-Build a knowledge framework → Practice past questions → Analyze mistakes
+Build a knowledge framework — Practice past questions — Analyze mistakes

-Phase 1: Concept Review (Late February – Mid March)
+Phase 1: Concept Review

-Focus on the six core modules:
+Focus on the core modules:

 • Molecular biology and cell biology